nebelorz/New-World-Auto-Fishing/README.md

 # NW AutoFishing

-NW AutoFishing is a fully automatic program to fish in New World, using image recognition.
+New-World-Auto-Fishing is a fully automatic program to fish in New World, using mouse and keyboard inputs and image recognition.

-### Features
+## Features ⚙
 - Anti AFK disconnection
 - Switch to the "fishing stance"
 - Equip a bait if desired and when it's expired